-Champagne as a region has been making wine since early Roman times, and by the ninth century, it had become an important wine-growing area for supplying the citizens of Paris with their evening tipple.
+Champagne as a region has been making wine since early Roman times.
+By the ninth century, it had become an important wine-growing area for supplying the citizens of Paris with their evening tipple.
 However, it was not until the 17th century that the first sparkling wines started to appear, and not until the 19th century that Champagne was synonymous with great fizz.
-The man most credited with mastering the Champagne hallmark of blending different wines to achieve something far greater than the sum of its parts was a monk, called Dom Perignon.
+The man most credited with mastering the Champagne hallmark of blending different wines to achieve something far greater than the sum of its parts was a monk called Dom Perignon.
 His name lives on today in what is arguably the most famous luxury Champagne, owned by Moet-Hennessy.

 Where to stay

 Prepare to be seriously pampered and indulged at the legendary Chateau les Crayeres in Reims.
 This gorgeous mansion, built at the beginning of the 20th century, boasts elegant, lavishly furnished, and adorned bedrooms, extensive grounds, and arguably the best restaurant in the region, Le Parc by Philippe Mille.
 Prepared to be dazzled, for Mille is one of France’s great chefs; for a memorable and romantic Valentine’s Day meal, we cannot imagine a finer restaurant.